-Lisa Rinna of ‘RHOBH’ Spends Time With Daughters Delilah And Amelia
+Lisa Rinna Of ‘RHOBH’ Spends Time With Daughters Delilah And Amelia

 The Real Housewives isn’t the only reality TV that Rinna has on her resume.
-She made it to the semi-finals on season 2 of Dancing with the Stars and appeared in The Celebrity Apprentice 4 in 2011 and All-Star Celebrity Apprentice in 2014.
+She made it to the semi-finals on Season 2 of Dancing with the Stars and appeared in The Celebrity Apprentice 4 in 2011 and All-Star Celebrity Apprentice in 2014.

-When she’s not appearing on television, Lisa Rinna can often be found spending time with her two daughters Delilah Belle Hamlin, age 18, and Amelia Gray Hamlin age 15.
-Both girls are absolutely stunning and from Rinna’s Facebook and Twitter feeds, you can tell she likes showing them off.
+When she’s not appearing on television, Lisa Rinna can often be found spending time with her two daughters, Delilah Belle Hamlin, 18, and Amelia Gray Hamlin, 15.
+Both girls are absolutely stunning, and from Rinna’s Facebook and Twitter feeds, you can tell she likes showing them off.

-Just a few days ago while fitting in some beach time, Renna posted a bikini pic with her daughter Delilah.
-The picture went viral and many headlines were about how the pair looked more like sisters then mother and daughter.
+Just a few days ago, while fitting in some beach time, Renna posted a bikini pic with her daughter, Delilah.
+The picture went viral and many headlines were about how the pair looked more like sisters than mother and daughter.
 OK! magazine went so far to write that Lisa and Delilah looked like twins in the Facebook photo.

 Delilah Belle recently signed with IMG Models, which also represents huge names like Gisele, Kate Moss, and Gigi Hadid.
 Gigi is also a daughter of the Real Housewives franchise, her mother being Yolanda Hadid from RHOBH.
 Delilah did a little bit of modeling before she signed with IMG, appearing in Teen Vogue while being represented by Elite Model Management.
 She has also walked a few catwalks, as viewers saw in the Real Housewives of Beverly Hills finale, where Delilah walked in the Dolce & Gabbana fashion show.

-Rinna’s other daughter, 15-year-old Amelia Gray Hamlin, was spotted out with mom just yesterday.
+Rinna’s other daughter, 15-year-old Amelia Gray Hamlin, was spotted out with her mom just yesterday.
 The two were seen walking around Beverly Hills together.
 Just like her big sister, Amelia also models.
 Although she has not yet signed with any agencies, she did walk in Milan with Delilah at the Dolce & Gabbana show.
 There’s no doubt that her modeling portfolio will fill up fast, as she looks like she was born to be walking the catwalk and gracing the covers of fashion magazines.

 When it comes to Delilah and Amelia’s modeling, Lisa Rinna told Entertainment Tonight that she hasn’t done a thing to help advance the girls careers.